Home of the Diamond Alternative

-Secrets Diamond Simulants are guaranteed to retain their beauty, colour and brilliance forever and this lifetime guarantee is our promise to you.
-Your stones will be replaced complimentary for discolouration or loss of brilliance under normal wear.
+Secrets Signature Diamond Simulants are guaranteed to retain their beauty,and brilliance forever and this lifetime guarantee is our promise to you.
+Your stone will be replaced should it discolour or lose its brilliance under normal wear.
+Should the ring be over 12 months old a nominal jewellers charge will apply.

 Colour is graded alphabetically from D to Z, with D being the absolute finest colourless stone rating in the world.
 The presence of trace elements, such as nitrogen, within the atomic framework of the carbon crystal may influence the colour of a stone.
 Discerning the difference between each grade of colour is extremely difficult even to an expert.
 Secrets Diamond Simulants are equivalent to D or E colour when compared on the diamond colour scale due to the superior quality of the material used.